finlaymacklon/pixi-tooltips/README.md

 # 🔎 PIXI Tooltips

-A Google Chrome web extension for viewing information about textured objects through tooltips.

-## Features

-- Hover over a Pixi.js application to view information about textured objects through tooltips.
+A Google Chrome extension that enables hovering over a Pixi.js application to view information about textured objects through tooltips.

 - Currently only shows `name` (assuming its defined) and resource url

 Note: If you would prefer to see some other information, such as the coordinates or dimensions, then please let me know by [posting an issue on this repository](https://github.com/finlaymacklon/pixi-tooltips/issues/new).
 Thanks!